harris-coding-lab/harris-coding-lab.github.io/README.md

        - "step 2" is all about `ggplot` and potentially useful.
   - They're always adding content, so we probably missed some good ones.

+### Instructors

+The instructors for this course are (see Canvas for emails):

+- Ari Anisfeld
+- Terence Chau

 ### Teaching Assistants

-The teaching assistants for this workshop are (see Canvas for links and emails)
+The teaching assistants for this course are:

-- Victor Fuentes Campos
 - Michael Gorman
-- Leandro Grespan
 - Nguyen Luong
-- Annie Phan
+- Alysha Rashid
-- Josefina Rodriguez
+- Milan Rivas
-- Yalun Su
+- Paola Riveros
-- Emily (Jiayi) Sun
 - Dominic Teo
 - Ryan Webb
+- Fanmei Xia